One-child policy: History

+In 1991, the central government made local governments directly responsible for family planning goals.
+Also in the early 1990s, experts from leading population-research institutes began appealing to policymakers to relax or end the one-child policy.

+As of 2007, only 36% of the population were subjected to a strict one-child limit.
+53% were permitted to have a second child if their first was a daughter; 9.6% of Chinese couples were permitted two children regardless of their gender; and 1.6% – mainly Tibetans – had no limit at all.

 Following the devastating 2008 Sichuan earthquake, a new exception to the regulations was announced in Sichuan for parents who had lost children in the earthquake.
 Similar exceptions had previously been made for parents of severely disabled or deceased children.
-People have also tried to evade the policy by giving birth to a second child in Hong Kong, but at least for Guangdong residents, the one-child policy was also enforced if the birth was given in Hong Kong or abroad.
+People have also tried to evade the policy by giving birth to a second child in Hong Kong, but at least for Guangdong residents, the one-child policy was also enforced if the birth took place in Hong Kong or abroad.

-In accordance with China's affirmative action policies towards ethnic minorities, all non-Han ethnic groups are subjected to different laws and were usually allowed to have two children in urban areas, and three or four in rural areas.
+In accordance with China's affirmative action policies towards ethnic minorities, all non-Han ethnic groups were subject to different laws and were usually allowed to have two children in urban areas, and three or four in rural areas.
 Han Chinese living in rural towns were also permitted to have two children.
 Because of couples such as these, as well as those who simply paid a fine (or "social maintenance fee") to have more children, the overall fertility rate of mainland China was close to 1.4 children per woman as of 2011.

 On 6 January 2010, the former National Population and Family Planning Commission issued the "national population development" 12th five-year plan.

+On 1 January 2016, the one-child policy was replaced by the two-child policy.